phaserjs/phaser/README.md

 * Video now uses MediaStreamTrack.stop() instead of MediaStream.stop() where possible, as the later is now deprecated in some browsers (thanks @stoneman1 #2371)
 * The Physics Manager will now throw a console warning if you try to enable a physics body using an unknown physics engine type (thanks @jakewilson #2415)
 * The Tileset class will tell you the name of the tileset image throwing the uneven size error (thanks @jakewilson #2415)
-* Emitter.start when used with a false `explode` parameter would cummulatively add particles to the current total.
+* Emitter.start when used with a false `explode` parameter would cumulatively add particles to the current total.
 With quantity 10 the first call would emit 10 particles, the next 20, and so on.
 Calls to start will now reset the quantity each time.
 This is a behavior change from earlier versions, so if you relied on the old way please account for it in your code (thanks @BdR76 #2187)

 ### Bug Fixes